R-G-KJSIEIT/ACAD-23/README.md

-# ACAD 2023
+# SBL Python
- ### All codes performed during the Academic year 2023 are in this repository
+ ### All codes performed during the Academic year 2023 for SBL Python are in this repository